nomilous/startle/README.md

 ## class StartleAgent

 ```javascript
 const { StartleAgent } = require('startle');
 ```

-Agent interface for connecting to multiple [StartleServers](class-startleserver) and spawning processes on each.
+Agent interface for connecting to multiple [Startle Servers](#startle-server) and spawning processes on each.

 ### new StartleAgent(connections[, defaults])